-Shader should ideally always be loaded from .glsl files located in a shaders directory in your effect or project global resource directory.
+Shader should ideally always be loaded from .glsl files residing in a shader directory in your effect or project global resource directory.
 Shaders have to be written in a single file were the different shader types are separated using preprocessors.